 Do I have coverage when I travel?

 AOMBT plan members travelling outside the province/country have coverage for up to 180 days for emergency medical services required as a result of emergency illness or injury.
 Remember to take your SSQ Insurance benefits card with you when you travel; if you do require emergency medical services when travelling, please call the number located on your benefits card as soon as possible.
 You may also wish to jot the numbers down in a separate location from your wallet just in case.

 How do I submit claims?

 Claims can be submitted by fax, regular mail, through the SSQ Insurance website, or through the SSQ mobile app, available for iPhone and Android devices.
 You must activate your online account in order to submit claims online or via the app by going to ssq.ca.
 Click "Activate account", then "Plan Member".
 You can find your policy and certificate number on your SSQ Insurance benefits card, which you will receive at your home address 4-6 weeks after enrolling.
 To mail your claim, download the appropriate claim form, and submit to the address on the form.

 How can I find out if my prescription or paramedical practitioner is covered?

-Login to the AOMBT group page on ssq.ca for your plan member group.
+Login to ssq.ca for your plan member group.
 The website provides details about the paramedical and dental services and medical supplies that are covered, and the Benefits at a Glance provides an overview of the coverage.